This easiest banana bread you'll ever make! Moist, rich, and made of simple ingredients.

 Reasons why I love this banana bread recipe:

-- made without an electric mixer; all you need is a bowl and a whisk.
+- Made in one bowl without an electric mixer; literally, all you need is a bowl and a whisk.

 It really is just a yummy banana bread that you can easily make for your family and friends.
 Side note: as I'm writing this, my two little toddlers are happily enjoying this for their afternoon snack.
 Happy Mama here!

-I've tried many combinations of ingredients over the years and have proven many times that having these make the best banana bread ever!
+I've tried many combinations of ingredients over the years and have proven many times that having these ingredients makes the best banana bread ever!

 Not softened nor melted. it must be browned, more on this later.
 Use pure butter, the best that you can find.

 Browned butter has a rich nutty taste and the best buttery smell!
 Ever since I first made it for one of my cake recipes, I've been obsessed–always finding recipes it will be good for.
 Of course, banana bread is just the perfect candidate and the result was a whole new level of deliciousness.

 Yields the most delicious and deeply flavored banana cake that you won't get from just using yellow ripe bananas.
 So put those brown-looking soggy bananas to good use instead of throwing them away.